 Employing a trans-disciplinary approach, linking individual and collective expressions of the human ecology, his special interest as an artist, educator, therapist, and clinical consultant is how we contact, shape, and are shaped by the world around us.
-Sustainability is revealed as an ongoing process of give and take.

 Thursday, June 28, 2012

 Springs, created in conjunction with the Telluride Institute for the San Miguel Watershed Exhibition, explore the natural springs of the San Miguel Watershed as “local beginnings.”
 Water is a medium of connectivity.
 Samples of water were collected from each of 25 springs found throughout the San Miguel Watershed.
 In the future, water from other springs will be added to this collection.

 Conversations with residents about the locations of the springs are held throughout the region, creating a transcribed record of the place of water in their lives.
 The location of each spring is documented online (interactive watershed) with GPS, photographs and video.

 Over the course of four weeks, 250 Hanoi residents captured their “breath” by blowing- up balloons.
 The balloons were used to construct a column for an installation at Nha San Studio.
 The participants are members of various community groups in Hanoi including: Action for the City, Nha San Studio artists, and the people who live and work in the Thuy Khue district of Hanoi near the Studio.